wso2/docs-is/en/includes/guides/admin-portal/manage-console-access.md

 # Manage {{product_name}} Console access

-The following sections explain how you can configure the {{product_name}} Console so that users are provided limited access to its features based on their roles.
+The {{product_name}} Console is a pivotal point for managing identity and access within your organization.
+It provides a comprehensive interface for configuring and managing users, groups, roles, and various identity services.
+To ensure a secure and efficient management process, it is crucial to configure access to the console appropriately.
+This section outlines the steps to access the console and how to manage access based on user roles.

+{{wso2_is_console_access_note}}

 ## Configure Console login